simon-larsson/extrakit-learn/README.md

 - **TargetEncoder** - Categorical feature engineering based on target means.
 - **MultiColumnEncoder** - Apply a column encoder to multiple columns
 - **FoldEstimator** - K-fold on scikit estimator wrapped into an estimator.
-- **FoldLGBM** - K-fold on LGBM wrapped into an estimator.
+- **FoldLightGBM** - K-fold on LGBM wrapped into an estimator.
+- **FoldXGBoost** - K-fold on XGBoost wrapped into an estimator.
-- **StackingClassifier** - Stack an ensemble of classifiers with a meta classifier.
+- **StackClassifier** - Stack an ensemble of classifiers with a meta classifier.
-- **StackingRegressor** - Stack an ensemble of regressors with a meta regressor.
+- **StackRegressor** - Stack an ensemble of regressors with a meta regressor.

 ### Hierachy
     xklearn